-Figure 33 shows the significant difference in Oxford between the type of commercial and industrial premises available.
-Office accommodation (Class B1a) represents the most significant amount of floorspace available although this is mainly provided in larger premises within the Business Park being an established out-of-centre location, although there is also some new provision within the City centre.
-A significant amount of accommodation is available for research and development (Class B1b), which includes further new developments on the Science Park.
-The amount of floorspace available for light industrial (Class B1c) and general industrial (Class B2) uses follows a similar pattern to 2004/05 and is of particular concern, since it could restrict the opportunity for small and medium sized businesses to start up or relocate within Oxford.
+The graph shows the significant difference in Oxford between the type of commercial and industrial premises available.
+Office accommodation (Class B1a) represents the most significant amount of floorspace available.
+This is mainly provided in larger premises within Oxford Business Park (an established out-of-centre location), although there is some new provision within the City centre.
+The amount of accommodation available for research and development (Class B1b) which includes further new developments on the Science Park has decreased from 11,000 M 2 available last year to 5,000 m 2 this year.

+The amount of floorspace available for light industrial (Class B1c) uses follows a similar pattern to the two previous years, and continues to be of concern.
+However, the amount of general industrial (Class B2) use available for let has increased this year providing some scope for small and medium sized businesses to start up or relocate within Oxford.

-Whilst there is only a limited number of vacant warehousing (Class B8) units available during the monitoring period the amount of floorspace involved does represent a larger proportion of the total floorspace compared to 2004/05, although warehousing is a low generator of employment by comparison to other industrial/commercial uses.
+The level of vacant warehousing (Class B8) units available during the monitoring period is about double that available the previous year, although warehousing is a low generator of employment by comparison to other industrial/commercial uses.